sisl/ExpFamilyPCA.jl/paper.md

 B_F(p \| q) = F(p) - F(q) - \langle \nabla F(q), p - q \rangle.
 $$

-When $F$ is chosen to be the convex conjugate of the log partition of an exponential family distribution, minimizing the Bregman divergence aligns with maximizing the log-likelihood [@azoury; @forster].
-This property makes Bregman divergences particularly suitable for extending PCA to the exponential family.
-A comprehensive discussion can be found in the [documentation](https://sisl.github.io/ExpFamilyPCA.jl/dev/math/bregman/).
+When $F$ is chosen to be the convex conjugate of the log partition of an exponential family distribution, minimizing the induced Bregman divergence is the same as maximizing the correspodning log-likelihood [@azoury; @forster] (see [documentation](https://sisl.github.io/ExpFamilyPCA.jl/dev/math/bregman/)).

 ## Exponential Family Principal Component Analysis

-EPCA extends the classical PCA by replacing its geometric objective with a probabilistic one that minimizes a generalized Bregman divergence instead of the squared Frobenius norm.
-Formally, EPCA seeks to solve:
+EPCA extends PCA by replacing its geometric objective with a probabilistic one that minimizes a generalized Bregman divergence:

 $$\begin{aligned}
 & \underset{\Theta}{\text{minimize}}